 - Welfare payments

 Under certain circumstances, the following items may be nontaxable.
 TurboTax can help you determine what should be included in your return.

-Income can be received in three ways: money, services and property.
+Generally, income can be received in three ways: money, services and property.
 You can also pay tax on income not yet in your possession.
 For example, if you receive a check but don’t cash it by the end of the tax year, it is still considered income for the year you received the check.

-Income must be declared as gross income on your return.
+The IRS requires that you declare all income on your return.
 This can include:

 - Unemployment compensation

 If you receive fringe benefits for services you render, they are usually considered taxable income, even if someone else receives them, such as your spouse.
 These taxable benefits and perks may include:

 - Holiday gifts in the form of cash or gift certificates from your employer